A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

 Consumers agree Mother’s Day is a time for togetherness: 84% would prefer to spend this holiday with their family, according to a recent survey conducted by Klaviyo.

-Mother’s Day is an occasion to give a little something back to the women or motherly figures in your life who have given you so much.
+It’s also an occasion for consumers to give a little something back to the women or mother figures in their lives who have given them so much.

 Read on to discover:

-- Strategies to help you build an empathetic Mother’s Day email campaign
+- Strategies for building an empathetic Mother’s Day email campaign

-- Nine Mother’s Day email examples you can use for inspiration
+- 19 Mother’s Day email examples you can use for inspiration

-Showing empathy for your community and your customers is more important than ever as you navigate how to market your brand and build customer relationships.
+Showing empathy for your community and your customers is more important than ever as you navigate marketing your brand and building customer relationships.

-While communicating with empathy is an on-going practice that brands are implementing across many, if not all, of their marketing campaigns, there’s one upcoming holiday you may want to treat particularly delicately: Mother’s Day.
+While communicating with empathy is an ongoing practice brands are implementing across many, if not all, of their marketing campaigns, Mother’s Day is a holiday you may want to treat particularly delicately.

 For many whose moms are no longer with us, it can be especially hard to see a constant influx of marketing content around the subject.

-Ensuring your customer communications are transparent, honest, and empathetic demonstrate that there are humans behind your brand and that you care about your audience as people, not just as potential customers.
+Ensuring your customer communications are transparent, honest, and empathetic demonstrates that there are actual people behind your brand—and that you care about your audience as human beings, not just as potential customers.

-Here are some strategies to help your brand communicate from a position of understanding and kindness this Mother’s Day.
+Here are 2 strategies to help your brand communicate from a position of understanding and kindness this Mother’s Day.

-Provide your customers the option to opt-out of Mother’s Day emails
+1. Give your customers the option to opt out of Mother’s Day emails

 In some instances, Mother’s Day can be a celebration of joy and love.
-And in others, it can be painful or upsetting.
+In others, it can be painful or upsetting.